The Greater David (1 Samuel 17)

 You may have seen a movie a couple of years ago called Facing the Giants.
 The movie is about a football coach and team that has to stare down the giants of fear and failure.
 He challenges his players to believe God for the impossible on and off the field.
 It’s a modern day story of facing obstacles that are much bigger than ourselves, and digging down deep to overcome them even though the odds are stacked against us.

 This is the lens that I think most of us use when we read the account of David and Goliath.
 We begin chapter 17 with the Philistines and Israel nose to nose and ready for battle, each on a mountain looking at the other side, and with a valley in the middle.
-Then you have this fearsome man coming out repeatedly.
+There is a scary man who keeps coming out.
 When I say fearsome, I’m not kidding.
 His height is reported as 9 feet, 9 inches.
 Some later versions have been found which say that he was only 6 feet, 9 inches – still tall!
 This may have been an attempt to tone down the height.
 This guy is huge!

 So you can understand why the people of Israel were terrified.
 Verse 16 tells us that Goliath came out every day, twice a day, for forty days and took his stand, taunting the nation of Israel.
 And everyone was terrified, including Saul.
 We read in verse 11 that they were “dismayed and terrified.”